-- (a) Steps taken in conducting a background investigation;

-- (b) Results obtained;

-- (c) Conclusions reached; and

-- (d) The bases for those conclusions.

-(3) The Gaming Commission, acting on behalf of the Tribe, shall provide to the NIGC or other agency, any other reports and information required by IGRA and regulations promulgated thereunder.
-Further, with respect to Key Employees and Primary Management Officials, the Gaming Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the NIGC for no less than three (3) years from the date of termination of employment.

-(4) If a license is not issued to an applicant, the Gaming Commission shall notify the NIGC and may forward copies of its eligibility determination and investigative report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System.
+- (a) Steps taken in conducting a background investigation; - (b) Results obtained; - (c) Conclusions reached; and - (d) The bases for those conclusions. - (3) The Gaming Commission, acting on behalf of the Tribe, shall provide to the NIGC or other agency, any other reports and information required by IGRA and regulations promulgated thereunder.
+Further, with respect to Key Employees and Primary Management Officials, the Gaming Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the NIGC for no less than three (3) years from the date of termination of employment. - (4) If a license is not issued to an applicant, the Gaming Commission shall notify the NIGC and may forward copies of its eligibility determination and investigative report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System.

-o.
+m.
 Granting a Gaming License.

-(1) If, within a thirty (30) day period after the NIGC receives a report as required under subsection 10.n. above, the NIGC notifies the Tribe that it has no objection to the issuance of a license pursuant to the license application filed for a Key Employee or Primary Management Official for whom the Gaming Commission has provided an application and investigative report, the Gaming Commission may issue the license.

-(2) The Gaming Commission shall provide any additional information requested by the NIGC concerning a Key Employee or Primary Management Official who is the subject of a report as required under this subsection.
-An NIGC request for additional information shall suspend the thirty (30) day period established under this subsection until the NIGC receives the additional information.

-(3) If, within the thirty (30) day period established under this subsection, the NIGC provides a statement itemizing objections to issuance of a license to a Key Employee or Primary Management Official, the Gaming Commission shall reconsider the application, taking into account such objections.
+- (1) If, within a thirty (30) day period after the NIGC receives a report as required under subsection 10.1. above, the NIGC notifies the Tribe that it has no objection to the issuance of a license pursuant to the license application filed for a Key Employee or Primary Management Official for whom the Gaming Commission has provided an application and investigative report, the Gaming Commission may issue the license. - (2) The Gaming Commission shall provide any additional information requested by the NIGC concerning a Key Employee or Primary Management Official who is the subject of a report as required under this subsection.
+An NIGC request for additional information shall suspend the thirty (30) day period established under this subsection until the NIGC receives the additional information. - (3) If, within the thirty (30) day period established under this subsection, the NIGC provides a statement itemizing objections to issuance of a license to a Key Employee or Primary Management Official, the Gaming Commission shall reconsider the application, taking into account such objections.
 The Gaming Commission retains the right to make the final determination whether to issue the license to such applicant.

-p.
+n.
 License Suspension.

-(1) If, after issuance of a gaming license, the Tribe receives reliable information from the NIGC or other reliable source indicating that a Key Employee or a Primary Management Official is not eligible for employment under the eligibility criteria established in section 10. above, the Gaming Commission shall suspend the license and shall notify the licensee in writing of the license suspension and proposed revocation.

-(2) The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license.

-(3) After the revocation hearing, the Gaming Commission shall determine whether to revoke or to reinstate the gaming license.
-For actions taken in response to information provided by the NIGC, the Gaming Commission shall notify the NIGC of its decision.
+- (1) If, after issuance of a gaming license, the Tribe receives reliable information from the NIGC or other reliable source indicating that a Key Employee or a Primary Management Official is not eligible for employment under the eligibility criteria established in section 10. above, the Gaming Commission shall suspend the license and shall notify the licensee in writing of the license suspension and proposed revocation. - (2) The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license. - (3) After the revocation hearing, the Gaming Commission shall determine whether to revoke or to reinstate the gaming license.
+For actions taken in response to information provided by the NIGC, the Gaming Commission shall notify the NIGC of its decision. - o.

-q.
 Facilities Licenses.
+A separate license shall be required for each place, facility, or location on any land where Class II and/or Class III gaming is to be conducted on the a.
+Each application form for a Key Employee or a Primary Management Official, as well as for all other Class A license applicants, unless otherwise specifically exempted by the Gaming Commission, shall contain the notices set forth in subsections (1) and (2) below:

-Before Gaming Activities can be conducted therein, the Gaming Commission shall inspect and license each such facility in accordance with this Act and any requirements under IGRA.
+Reservation.
+Before Class II or Class III Gaming Activities can be conducted therein, the Gaming Commission shall inspect and license each such facility in accordance with this Ordinance and any requirements of IGRA.